anishr-aj/Bank-Management-System/README.md

 📝 License

-This project can be released under the MIT License (or choose any license you prefer).
-Add a LICENSE file if you want to include the full license text.
+This project can be released under the MIT License.
+Add a LICENSE file with the full license text if you choose MIT.

 👤 Author